 There is no requirement that your organisation use an automated payroll system; however you may find that programmes such as ACE, MYOB, Datacom etc may make the task a lot easier and less time consuming.
-Thankyou payroll offers a free payroll option that could be well suited to community venues.
+Thankyou Payroll offers a free payroll solution for registered charities in Aotearoa New Zealand.

 The employer collects PAYE on behalf of IRD by deducting this tax from employee salaries or wages.
 The PAYE calculator at www.ird.govt.nz calculates how much to deduct from each employee’s salary or wages.
 The employer will need to know the employee’s tax code in order to calculate this.
 The employer then sends the payment to IRD by the 20th of each month.

 The employer must keep full and accurate records of all salaries and wages paid and the amounts deducted as PAYE (wages book or computer records) for at least seven years.